Gender digital divide: Root causes

+In developed countries like Canada, the digital divide can exist due to factors of lacking digital literacy which prevents individuals from understanding how to use and what to do with technology.
+Other research on the gender divide in Canada has found contrasting results, showing a potential suggestion to the closing of the gap in more developed countries over the last couple years in relation to access to the internet and technology as a whole.
+However, the amount of activity online is found to be higher for men than women.
+When looking at issues regarding professional sectors the IT sector in Canada remains male-dominated.
+The presence of women in field with technology has increased significantly but in specific high-paying technological fields like computer science it is declining.

 Access divide versus skills divide

 Due to the declining price of connectivity and hardware, skills deficits have exceeded barriers of access as the primary contributor to the gender digital divide.
 For years, the divide was assumed to be symptomatic of technical challenges.
-It was thought that women would catch up with men when the world had cheaper devices and lower connectivity prices, due to the limited purchasing power and financial independence of women compared with men.
+It was thought that women would catch up with men when the world had cheaper devices and lower connectivity prices, due to the limited purchasing power and financial independence of women compared with men in countries with a patriarchal culture.
 The cost of ICT access remains an issue and is surpassed by educational gaps.
 For example, the gender gap in internet penetration is around 17% in the Arab States and the Asia and Pacific region, whereas the gender gap in ICT skills is as high as 25% in some Asian and Middle Eastern countries.
 In sub-Saharan Africa (SSA), the Internet penetration rate in 2019 was 33.8 percent for men and 22.6 percent for women.
 The Internet user gender gap was 20.7 percent in 2013 and up to 37 percent in 2019.
-The Internet user gender gap was 20.7 percent in 2013 and up to 37 percent in 2019.The Internet penetration rate in 2019 was 33.8 percent for men and 22.6 percent for women.
+The Internet penetration rate in 2019 was 33.8 percent for men and 22.6 percent for women.

+Other research has shown more factors that contribute to access of the internet.
+In the United States, it was found that individuals who has lower than high school education and made less than $30k a year has the lowest access to the internet.
+They found that the most consistent results form various research is that individuals with the lowest education and lowest income had the lowest access to the internet.
+When looking at differences with gender, inconsistent results were found.
+When large divides were found between men and women' access to the internet, socioeconomic factors were the cause.
+Overall, the gender divide has found to be largely insignificant in countries like the United States and in Canada.